Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-\paragraph{Heterogeneous materials} Since almost every real material is heterogeneous in some sense, we now restrict ourselves in some specific ones, which we have experimental knowledge about.
-Although there are a few but celebrated experiments in the literature, such as ones performed by Mitra et al.~\cite{MitEta95}, and Kaminski~\cite{Kam90}, those data could not be reproduced by any others and thus widely criticized~\cite{Ant05meat, GraPet99, HerBec00, HerBec00b, BriZha09}.
-Ususally, the deviation from Fourier's law is tried to be found in wave form, and tried to be modelled with the Maxwell-Cattaneo-Vernotte equation.
+\paragraph{Heterogeneous materials} Almost every real - not ideal - material is heterogeneous in some sense, e.g., due to the presence of porosity, material composition, and artificially created inclusions.
+Although there are a few famous experiments in the literature, such as the ones performed by Mitra et al. \cite{MitEta95}, and Kaminski \cite{Kam90}, those data could not be reproduced by any others and thus widely criticized \cite{Ant05meat, GraPet99, HerBec00, HerBec00b, BriZha09}.
+Usually, the deviation from Fourier's law is tried to be found in a waveform, similarly to second sound, and modeled with the Maxwell-Cattaneo-Vernotte equation.
 Unfortunately, none of the experiments show temperature waves, and in most cases, the MCV equation failed to explain the results.
-However, there are also exceptions: despite the lack of heat waves, the MCV equation could be useful~\cite{Jiang03, Banetal05}, but this is not the general case.
-In general, when it fails, the dual phase lag (DPL) models are considered.
-Using the word `models' is intentional: the basic concept lies on a Taylor series expansion of a constitutive equations, with various reasons how they violate basic physical principles~\cite{FabEtal16, Ruk14a, Ruk17a, RukSam13a, FabLaz14a, FabFra14a, Quin07, Dreetal09, KovVan18a1}.
-Despite their popularity, especially in the biological literature, the DPL model cannot be the following standard equation in the engineering practice after Fourier's law due to its numerous shortcomings.
+However, there are also exceptions: despite the lack of heat waves, the MCV equation could be useful \cite{Jiang03, Banetal05}, but this is not the general case.
+When the MCV equation fails, the (DPL) models are generally considered.
+The DPL concept lies on a Taylor series expansion of a constitutive equation, with violating basic physical principles due to various reasons \cite{FabEtal16, Ruk14a, Ruk17a, RukSam13a, FabLaz14a, FabFra14a, Quin07, DreEta09a, KovVan18a1}.
+Despite its popularity, especially in the biological literature, the DPL model cannot be the following standard equation in the engineering practice after Fourier's law due to its numerous shortcomings.